-If you find your relationship in trouble and your partner won’t talk there things you can do to make a difference.
+If you find your relationship in trouble and your partner won’t talk, here are five things you can do to make a difference.

 Try to choose your time to talk

 There are times that will be better than others.
-Taking your frustration out with sarcasm or irony, especially when in the company of others is unlikely to bring about the result you desire.
-Similarly talking when tired or when under the influence of alcohol will be less than helpful.
-Perhaps choose a time when you both have a little down time, over a meal or instead of a TV programme.
+Taking your frustration out with sarcasm or irony (especially when in the company of others) is unlikely to bring about the result you desire.
+Similarly, talking when tired or when under the influence of alcohol will be less than helpful.
+Perhaps choose a time when you both have a little downtime, over a meal or instead of watching a TV programme.